 Workplace Violence Prevention

-Supervisors demonstrate leadership by establishing an environment in which people feel comfortable talking openly about the threat or actual occurrences of violence in the workplace.
+Supervisors demonstrate leadership by establishing an environment where people feel comfortable talking openly about the threat or actual occurrences of violence in the workplace.

 UW Policies and Procedures

-- Review UW Policies and Procedure and communicate the expectation that any incident that could be perceived as workplace violence must be reported and responded to in accordance with University’s policies.
+- Review UW policies and procedures and communicate the expectation that any incident perceivable as workplace violence must be reported and responded to in accordance with UW policies.

-- Be familiar with the Supervisor & Faculty Workplace Violence Checklist
+- Be familiar with the Supervisor and Faculty Workplace Violence Checklist.

 Build a Supportive Environment

-- Be sensitive to cultural beliefs and values – People from different cultures have widely different comfort levels for talking to those outside their community about family or personal difficulties.
+- Be sensitive to cultural beliefs and values – People from different backgrounds have widely different comfort levels for talking to those outside their community about family or personal difficulties.
 Respect an employee’s reluctance to talk about personal matters, but do not ignore evidence of possible violence, like frequent injuries and unusual explanations for them.
-Call 685-SAFE (685-7233) to discuss your concerns and seek guidance.
+Call 425-352-SAFE (425-352-7233) to discuss your concerns and seek guidance.

 Discuss Violence Prevention

-- Make time for group discussion whenever violence on campus or in a workplace makes headlines.
+- Make time for group discussion whenever campus or workplace violence makes headlines.

-- Talk about how to handle potentially violent situations.
+- Discuss how to handle potentially violent situations.
 Encourage your staff to suggest ways to make the workplace safer or less vulnerable to potential threats (e.g., office arrangement, emergency phones, etc.).

-- Professional & Organizational Development offers many courses on communications, conflict resolution, and other topics that can benefit staff who have exposure to potentially hostile audiences or customers as part of their job.
+- Professional and Organizational Development offers many courses on communications, conflict resolution, and other topics that can benefit staff who have exposure to potentially hostile audiences or customers as part of their job.